(Last updated on: 13/05/2021)

-A national park is a great place to visit for a staycation or for a short break.
+A national park is a great place to visit for a staycation or for a short break and can make a great park of a UK road trip.
 Fresh air, the opportunity to take part in active pursuits and having the ability to just get away from it all, makes visiting a national park more than worthwhile!
 But which are the best UK national parks to visit?

 In this article I will tell you all about the most highly rated, and my personal favourite, UK national parks.
 I have also given handy tips for your visit and recommendations for great places to stay.
 Read on to find out more…

 - What is a UK national park?

 - Why should you visit a UK national park?

 - The best UK national parks

 - Brecon Beacons